SWIMMING WITH MY ANCESTORS

 Ribbon skirt, 2020.

-Before beginning my Master of Design thesis research in Fall 2020, I had a dream over the summer prior of creating a piece in honour of my ancestor grandmothers who are on my research and making journey with me.
-Honouring their names and identities through beadwork on a series of velvet ribbons (with one ribbon left blank in honour of my future ancestor grandmothers) - each of these women make up a part of the woman I am today.
+This piece is the creative result of a dream about swimming with my ancestor grandmothers.
+Honouring their names and identities through beadwork on a series of velvet ribbons (with one ribbon left blank in honour of my future ancestor grandmothers), each of these women make up a part of the woman I am today.
 Their presence is within me, with their resilience as Aabitaawikwewag a guiding force in who I am as a designer, maker and thinker.